Rhyl1/Dehydratation-guide/README.md

 Also the html and css code was validated using; https://validator.w3.org.

 ## Deployment
-The settings for the mongo DB are set in the app.py file.
+The settings for the mongo DB are set in the env.py file.
 It contains a string with the username and password and a reference to the database name, used for the apps construction.
 This file is not uploaded to github, to keep the information secure after deployment.
+After finishing the pages in Gitpod, the project was deployed using Heroku.
+To make this deployment possible the following steps need to be followed:

 The pages where deployed by activating the GitHub pages on GitHub.
 This process makes the website accessible for user via the internet
 ## Credits for Content & Acknowledgements
-- All props go to Riva Tamada who got me started on this game, via his free tutorial (https://www.9lessons.info/2010/12/typing-game-with-jquery.html)

-- Also Anathol for his inspiring game turoials.
+- All props go to the course material and in perticular the miniproject at the end of the ....module.

-- CSS3 Patterns Gallery is used for background CSS styling: https://leaverou.github.io/css3patterns/#cross-dots pattern startpage & game is Upholstry by Nate Eagle.
+- CSS3 Patterns Gallery is used for background CSS styling: https://leaverou.github.io/css3patterns/#cross-dots